Questions?

 Second Option: Dampen the Floors

-Over wood structures, adding layers of mass with a damping compound between will help to isolate both airborne and footfall impact noise transfer.
-If the ceilings below are resilient or if the framing is 24" on center, then the benefit of adding a damping compound to the floor will be increased dramatically.
+In wood structures, adding layers of mass with a damping compound between them helps block both airborne and impact noise.
+If the ceiling below is resilient or the framing is spaced 24" on center, the damping compound’s effectiveness increases significantly.

 Third Option: Add An Acoustically Dead Material to the Floors